Numerical Methods for MHD - Part 4: Advanced Topics

 - If $\Delta t$ is too large, the scheme may lose its TVD or non-oscillatory guarantee.
 Ensuring $\Delta t$ is within bounds maintains the strong stability.

-A popular four-stage, third-order SSP Runge–Kutta scheme is given by:
+A popular three-stage, third-order SSP Runge–Kutta scheme is given by:

 \[\begin{aligned} u^{(1)} &= u^n + \Delta t \cdot L\bigl(u^n\bigr),\\ u^{(2)} &= \tfrac34\,u^n + \tfrac14\,\Bigl(u^{(1)} + \Delta t \cdot L\bigl(u^{(1)}\bigr)\Bigr),\\ u^{(3)} &= \tfrac13\,u^n + \tfrac23\,\Bigl(u^{(2)} + \Delta t \cdot L\bigl(u^{(2)}\bigr)\Bigr),\\ u^{n+1} &= u^{(3)}. \end{aligned}\]Stage-by-Stage Breakdown